arminbiere/cadical/test/README.md

 running all the tests.
 The log files including generated proofs are all put into the `release` subdirectory too.

-For more information on external fuzz testing see
+For more information on external fuzz-testing see

 > Robert Brummayer, Florian Lonsing, Armin Biere:
 > Automated Testing and Debugging of SAT and QBF Solvers.
 SAT 2010: 44-57